Family Vacations: 7 Tips for Traveling with an Infant

 I use a baby carrier every time I fly.
 You can breeze through security (you can walk through the metal detector with your baby strapped to you), you have both hands free, and your child can look around and be instantly entertained throughout the airport.
 Also, for activities like hiking or exploring busy cities, wearing your baby is so much easier than trying to lug around a stroller.

 Baby carriers make travel so much easier, especially on uneven surfaces like this!

 When possible, it’s easiest to travel with frozen breastmilk in a freezer bag and simply alert the TSA agents as you’re putting it through the scanner.
 If the milk is not frozen, they will need to test it.
 Or, if you refuse to have the milk tested, they’ll give you a full pat down and search all your bags.
 Best to skip all the hassle!
 I also like to call ahead at my hotel and ask for a mini fridge in my room, as it may not be immediately available if you ask on arrival.

 3. Know when to check and when to carry

 Carry-on bags… you get 3!
 When I traveled with an infant, I had my diaper bag, a pump bag for my breast pump, and a backpack as my personal item.
-To save in-flight space, you can check a car seat and base as a free item, as well as a stroller.
+To save in-flight space, you can check a car seat and base as a free item and a stroller.

-For long travel days where you will have a layover for 2+ hours, I recommend keeping your stroller with you and gate checking it.
+For extended travel days where you will have a layover for 2+ hours, I recommend keeping your stroller with you and gate-checking it.
 It’s amazing to have the stroller as a catch-all storage place during a layover, particularly if you are traveling alone.
 Just be sure to check your airline’s policy before heading to the airport, as some have different restrictions for gate checking.